Why Study Global Studies?

 The Global Studies program imparts a wide range of knowledge and perspectives that can be applied to many employment opportunities, both foreign and local.
 Here are examples of where Global Studies Alumni have worked:

 • U.S. Department of Labor

 • U.S. Department of State

 • American Civil Liberties Union

 • McBee Strategic Consulting (advocacy, lobbying in Washington)

 Development and Social Justice – Today over half of the world’s population lives in extreme poverty, mostly in the developing world.
 Raising the quality of life for this portion of humanity is a primary goal of economic, political, and social development.
 However there are many obstacles to development ranging from problems with imperialism and post-colonialism, to failed economic strategies and corruption.
 Imbalances in the relationship between developed and developing countries may hinder the development attempts of poor countries.
 Studying these issues leads to understanding global inequality and the causes of, and possible solutions to, the chronic, global problem of poverty.

-Responses to International Violence and Conflict – War, terrorism, and other conflicts between nations, cultures, and religious groups have caused chaos in human societies for centuries.
+International Affairs – War, terrorism, and other conflicts between nations, cultures, and religious groups have caused chaos in human societies for centuries.
 The seeds of conflict are often rooted in history, as well as complex ideological, social, and political differences.
 Often these conflicts arise from resistance to authoritarian regimes or imperial power.
 Attempts to achieve peace often require communication that creates common goals between the groups embroiled in conflict.
 Studying these issues leads to a greater understanding of the roots and consequences of war-like situations, and of attempts to reach peaceful outcomes through the efforts of global organizations.